Dan-Matthews-23/local-legends/README.md

 ![Modals.py](/assets/images/stage-three-design-l)

 ### Stage Five - Inititlsing SQL Alchemy

-This stage will focus on using SQL Alchemy to insert placeholder data into the local_legends database with Python to ensure that everything works as expected
+This stage will focus on using SQL Alchemy to insert placeholder data into the local_legends database with Python to ensure that everything works as expected.
+For this stage I have set the main route as Register, which means every time I make the python server live I will be testing with Register.html.

+#### Making the connection

+The first test failed (see #Testing).

 ### Stage Six